cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 ## dataset_names

-Returns a list of the dataset filenames in the study
+Returns a list of the submitted dataset filenames in all uppercase

+ex. if TS.xpt, AE.xpt, EC.xpt, and SUPPEC.xpt are submitted -> [TS, AE, EC, SUPPEC] will be returned

 ## distinct